Mortumm/mortumm.dev/about.md

 This my very own small corner in the web.
 An engineer to be, current focus is on server infrastructure and cloud solutions.
 Mix in some software development too.

-Here you can find my portfolio, CV and the random ramblings from all walks of life, hardware and software from a technical point of view mostly.
+Here you can find my curriculum vitae and the random ramblings from all walks of life, hardware and software from a technical point of view mostly.

 ## Contact